Disclaimer! This chapter contains explicit language and may not be suitable for younger readers

 ‘Taïga?
 Dear child!’
 Granny hugs her hard.
 ‘Let me look at you.’
 She scrutinizes Taïga and hugs her again.
 ‘Weren’t you supposed to come tomorrow?’

-‘It’s late, weren’t you on your way to bed when Taïga came home?
+‘It’s late, weren’t you already on your way to bed when Taïga came home?
 You’ll catch up tomorrow.’

 Sulking, Rowan starts upstairs.